openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 ## Supported Things

 Monoprice 10761 & 39261 or Dayton Audio DAX66 Amplifiers use the `amplifier` id.
 Up to 18 zones with 3 linked amps, 6 source inputs.
+Note: Compatible clones (including 4 zone versions) from McLELLAND, Factor, Soundavo, etc. should work as well.

-Monoprice 31028 70V Amplifiers use the `monoprice70v` id.
+Monoprice 31028 or OSD Audio PAM1270 70 Volt Amplifiers use the `monoprice70` id.
 Supports 6 zones per amp with 2 source inputs, not linkable.

 Dayton Audio DAX88 Amplifiers use the `dax88` id.
 Supports 8 zones (2 un-amplified) per amp with 8 source inputs, not linkable.

-Xantech MRC88 Amplifiers use the `xantech` id.
+Xantech 8x8 Amplifiers use the `xantech` id.
 Up to 16 zones with 2 linked amps, 8 source inputs.
 Note: MRC44 amps do not support serial control.

 ## Discovery